 Mixed materials, approx. 50cm high, 10cm wide and 28cm long.

-Materials used: Parts from several lamps, pepper mill, parafine burner and a few other small parts…
+Materials used: Parts from several lamps, pepper mill, paraffin burner and a few other small parts…